 All versions of Veracity Learning can run on any operating system.
 The download above includes executables for the most common (Windows, Linux and MacOS).
 Setup and install instructions are identical for each.
 Contact us for builds for other platforms.

 Veracity Learning Lite is a powerful yet simple to use xAPI LRS.
 It's free to use for any purpose, including commercial applications.
 It has all the basics you'll need to get started tracking data from xAPI content.

-Advanced analytics, content hosting, multi-user management, improved scalabiltiy and more.
+Advanced analytics, content hosting, multi-user management, improved scalability and more.

-Veracity Learning Enterprise includes additional analytics features, graph and chart export, learner, course, class and lesson management, and content hosting capabilites.
-It also has expanded support for manageing large numbers of users and LRSs.
+Veracity Learning Enterprise includes additional analytics features, graph and chart export, learner, course, class and lesson management, and content hosting capabilities.
+It also has expanded support for managing large numbers of users and LRSs.
 Contact us for a limited trial version of Veracity Learning Enterprise.

 The local version of Veracity Learning is packaged as a single executable file - it has no dependencies other than the database.
 You may optionally include a few HTML files in specific directories to customize the homepage, but these files are optional and may be omitted.
 (Enterprise Version)

 lrs2-win.exe --configure.
 This will begin the setup process.

 If the server cannot locate a .env configuration file, it will prompt you with questions and create one.
 After the file is created, the server will stop and you must restart it.
 Below is an explanation of each question and its impact.

 This is the address of the MongoDB server.
 Do not include a database name in the connection string.
 You may include replicaSet or authorization options (Enterprise Version).
 Check the Mongo documentation for a full accounting of the format.
 For simple test installs, if Mongo is running on the same machine as the server, the default will work.
 The server tests the string after you enter it - Mongo must be running at this point.